amauryval/amauryval.github.io/_posts/2020-10-02-snippets-postgresql-query-db-managment.md

 ## Vaccum applying

-To do after a delete query
+To do after a table changes

 MY_TABLE depends on the table name